There are five national park service sites in Michigan. None of these sites are shared with other states.

 Pictured Rocks National Lakeshore

 When Pictured Rocks was named as the National Lakeshore by the US Congress in 1966, it was the first ever designation of its kind.
-An average of more than 400,000 tourists visit the park each year.
+An average of more than 400,000 tourists visits the park every year.

 River Raisin National Battlefield Park